mjatti/pepinho/README.md

 ## What is pepinho?

 Pepinho is a pet project aiming to improve specific features and usability issues in the Peppi virtual student desktop.
-Pepinho specifically explores the version of Peppi used at the University of Oulu, but work done here likely useful elsewhere too.
+Pepinho specifically explores the version of Peppi used at the University of Oulu, but work done here is likely useful elsewhere too.

 ## What is Peppi?